Copyright Act of 1909: The Townsend Amendment of 1912

 This amendment resulted in motion pictures being specifically added to the category of protected works.
 Prior to this amendment, United States copyright law did not protect nor register motion picture films.
 Instead, most motion picture filmmakers would register their work as a collection of still photographs.

 The Act of March 28, 1914

 This amendment amended section 12 of the Copyright Act of 1909, allowing foreign authors whose work had been published in a foreign country to submit only one copy of the best edition of their work, rather than the customary two.
 This helped ease the deposit requirements of foreign authors.

 The Act of September 25, 1941

 This amended section 8 of the Copyright Act of 1909 with the intention to preserve the right of authors during periods of emergency, and specifically for World War II.
 The purpose of this amendment was to prevent authors, copyright owners, or proprietors from losing the opportunity to acquire or preserve copyright protection for their works because of the disruption of communication or suspension of facilities where they could acquire copyright licenses because of the war.

+Sound Recording Amendment of 1971

+The Sound Recording Amendment, also known as the Sound Recording Act, extended federal copyright protection to sound recordings first fixed on or after February 15, 1972.
+This amendment was passed in response to the growing issue of record and tape piracy in the United States.